Operation Title: Murder of Evans

+Evans was subsequently imprisoned at the Grini detention camp near Oslo.
+On 19 January 1943 he was shot in the Trandumskogen forest alongside several British soldiers captured during the Operation Freshman raid on the Vemork Norsk Hydro hydrogen electrolysis plant.
+Evans' body was thrown in a mass grave and later reburied at the Oslo Western Civil Cemetery.

 The murder of Evans was personally authorised by Field Marshal Wilhelm Keitel, the chief of the Oberkommando der Wehrmacht (the German military's high command).
-The killing of Evans was one of the incidents for which Keitel and Flesch were separately prosecuted for after the war.
-Both were found guilty of war crimes, and executed.
+It was one of the incidents for which Keitel and Flesch were separately prosecuted after the war.
+Both were found guilty of war crimes and executed.
+The supreme commander of German forces in Norway at the time of Evans' murder, Colonel-General Nikolaus von Falkenhorst, was also prosecuted for this killing and the deaths of other Allied prisoners.
+He was found guilty and sentenced to 20 years' imprisonment, but was released in 1953.